Kelly Greenhill

 Kelly M. Greenhill (born 1970) is an American political scientist.
 She is an associate professor at Tufts University and a research fellow at the Harvard Kennedy School of Government Belfer Center for Science and International Affairs.
 She specializes in weapons of mass migration, forced displacement, and foreign policy.

 Education

 She has an S.M. and a Ph.D. from the Massachusetts Institute of Technology and a B.A. in Political Economy and in Scandinavian Studies from the University of California at Berkeley.
 She also earned a C.S.S. from Harvard University.

 Career

+Besides her professorship at Tufts University, she served as Associate Editor for the academic journals International Security from 2015 to 2020 and Security Studies from 2011 to 2015.
+She was Founding Convener and Chair of the Conflict, Security and Public Policy Working Group at Harvard University's Belfer Center from 2010 to 2020.

-She has written articles for the academic journals International Security, Security Studies, and Civil Wars, among others, as well as the New York Times, Foreign Affairs, the Los Angeles Times, the International Herald Tribune and the BBC.
-Her Book Weapons of Mass Migration was 2011 winner of the Best Book of the Year Award of the International Studies Association.
+She has written for International Security, Security Studies, and Civil Wars, among others, as well as the New York Times, Foreign Affairs, the Los Angeles Times, the International Herald Tribune and the BBC.
+Her book Weapons of Mass Migration was 2011 winner of the Best Book of the Year Award of the International Studies Association.

 She also serves as a consultant for US governmental agencies and non-governmental organizations.